 are not allowed in the buildings, so leave your pal with another member of your

-pawrty if you want to go in them.
+pawrty if you want to go inside.
 The Jack O' Lantern Trail is 1.5 miles and

 travels through fields and forests.
 Your pal will have a blast putting their